Cooperation can be complex;

 What we are working on

-We are in the launch phase of the 2028-2034 tools, and we are making a fundamentatl change to the methodologies used to date which created HIT.
+We are in the launch phase of the 2028-2034 tools, and we are making a fundamental change to the methodologies used to date which created HIT.

-We are moving away from a standing "core group" who must follow the whole process toward a more network-led co-creation model.
+We are moving away from a standing "core group" who must follow the whole process toward a more group-led co-creation model.

 With this we aim to: